matwilso/matwilso.github.io/_drafts/essay.md

 keep coming back to it over long timescales, your brain will reinforce the ideas.
 Over time you will form the neural connections and get better at it.
 You have to keep discplined and keep coming back to it.

+Plan for long time scales, and try to maximize your productivity over years not days.
+Multi-year plans are much better.

 This essay is shit and I will probably never finish it or really look at it again...